Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Adventures in Wildemount/Frozen Sick.md

 -   The swarm is made of Tiny undead that don’t require air, food, drink, or sleep.
 -   The swarm has immunity to poison damage and the [poisoned](https://www.dndbeyond.com/compendium/rules/basic-rules/appendix-a-conditions#Poisoned) condition.

-Any search of the desk turns up a bottle of dried ink, several used quills, five sheets of blank parchment, and a piece of paper with a faded message written on it in archaic Draconic.
-A character who understands Draconic can spend a few minutes to piece together the meaning of the note, or it can be deciphered with a [comprehend languages](https://www.dndbeyond.com/spells/comprehend-languages) spell or similar magic.
+Any search of the desk turns up a bottle of dried ink, several used quills, five sheets of blank parchment, and a piece of paper with a faded message written on it in archaic [[Draconic]].
+A character who understands [[Draconic]] can spend a few minutes to piece together the meaning of the note, or it can be deciphered with a [comprehend languages](https://www.dndbeyond.com/spells/comprehend-languages) spell or similar magic.
 The note reads:

 The chest contains 1,006 sp, 45 ep, and 201 gp in [[Aeor|Aeorian]] coinage.